JSNavey/JNavey-Landing-Page-JS/README.md

 - [License](#license)

 # Installation
-Installation is not required for this project.
+Installation is not required.

+# Usage

 # Development
 This project is built from HTML, CSS and Javascript languages.<br>